The-going/evlproject/content/dovetail/porting/rawprintk.md

 {{% notice warning %}}
 Enabling `CONFIG_DEBUG_LL` with a wrong UART debug channel is a common cause of lockup at boot.
-You do want to make sure that the proper `CONFIG_DEBUG_UART_xx` symbol matching your hardware is selected along with `CONFIG_DEBUG_LL`.
+You do want to make sure the proper `CONFIG_DEBUG_UART_xx` symbol matching your hardware is selected along with `CONFIG_DEBUG_LL`.
 {{% /notice %}}